windmaple/planestrike_flutter/README.md

 # Plane Strike: a game built with JAX, TFLite and Flutter.
 ### **\*This is a personal project and is in no way an official product of the company I work for\***

-Plane Strike is a small game that can be played on both Android/iOS/desktop(only Linux desktop has been tested;web support will be added when [tflite_flutter_plugin](https://github.com/am15h/tflite_flutter_plugin) supports web).
+Plane Strike is a small game that can be played on both Android/iOS/desktop(web support will be added when [tflite_flutter_plugin](https://github.com/am15h/tflite_flutter_plugin) supports web).

 ### Overview